Diana1465/techwritermentorship_assignment1/README.md

 GitHub  is a Git-based web service that helps to jointly develop IT projects.
 Git is a version control system developed by Linus Torvalds.

 If Git is the heart of GitHub, then Hub is its soul.
-The hub in GitHub is what turns a command line like Git into the largest social network for developers.
+The Hub in GitHub is what turns a command line like Git into the largest social network for developers.

 In addition to participating in a specific project, GitHub allows users to communicate with like-minded people.
 You can follow people and see what they are doing or who they are communicating with.